OpenVPN/openvpn/doc/man-sections/script-options.rst

 Once set, a variable is persisted indefinitely until it is reset by a new value or a restart,

-As of OpenVPN 2.0-beta12, in server mode, environmental variables set by OpenVPN are scoped according to the client objects they are associated with, so there should not be any issues with scripts having access to stale, previously set variables which refer to different client
+In server mode, environmental variables set by
+OpenVPN are scoped according to the client objects they are associated with, so there should not be any issues with scripts having access to stale, previously set variables which refer to different client